A new study published in the American Heart Association’s Hypertension Journal shows a link between air pollution and high blood pressure.

 “Without a clear mechanism we cannot conclude that pollution ’causes’ hypertension,” said Dr. Gaetano Santulli of Columbia University Medical Center in New York, who was not part of the new study.
 “However, we should recall (going back to 1954) that epidemiological evaluations provided strong statistical support in linking cigarette smoking and cancer.”

 It’s important to note that eating healthy, quitting smoking, reducing sodium and sugar intake, and exercising regularly can help reduce the risk of high blood pressure.
-Also, adding an in-home air purifier built to handle carbon an smoke can also help remove harmful airborne contaminants that may lead to this disease.
+Also, adding an air cleaner for smoke inside the home can also help remove harmful airborne contaminants that may lead to this disease.